 This feature is especially useful if there’s a sudden cold snap or warm spell, and you need to change the temperature.
 But even more important is getting an alert if something goes wrong.

-A broken window or furnace problem causes a sudden change in temperature or a spike in energy usage.
+A broken window or heater problem causes a sudden change in temperature or a spike in energy usage.
 When this happens, the thermostat sends you an alert.

-And, if you’re already set up with Broadley’s, we can swing by and check out the property right away.
+And, if you already have a service contract with Broadley’s, you can leave a set of keys with us so we can swing by and check out the property right away.

 Winterization And Heater Tune-Ups In Ocean City, NJ